If your site has been hacked, Don’t Panic.

 I’ve cleaned my hacked WordPress site but Google Chrome is still giving me the malware warning.
 What should I do?

 You need to get your site removed from the Google Safe Browsing list.
-Read this Google document on how to clean your site.
-Here are the steps:
+To do that you need to request a review from Google.
+You can find detailed steps on this page in the Google documentation on how to do this.

 My site visitors are getting warnings from other security products and anti-virus systems.
 What should I do?

 Getting off the Google Safe Browsing list is a big step, but you may have some work ahead of you.
 You need to keep a list of every anti-virus product that is saying your site is infected.
 This may include products like ESET anti-virus, McAfee’s Web Advisor and others.